isomerpages/moe-evergreenpri/_our-processes-and-programmes/Mother Tongue Department/Chinese Language.md

 **1\.
 To achieve academic excellence**

-*   Banding of P2 to P6 pupils for Chinese Language lessons
+*   Banding of P2 to P6 students for Chinese Language lessons

-*   Customised worksheets that cater to pupils’ areas of concerns/focus.
+*   Customised worksheets that cater to students’ areas of concerns/focus

-*   Structured strengthen and Mother Tongue Support Programme (MTSP)/ABLE Programme for students of various  needs.
+*   Structured strengthen and Mother Tongue Support Programme (MTSP)/ABLE Programme for students of various  needs

-*   Structured and customised programmes to stretch the potential of the higher progress students.
+*   Structured and customised programmes to stretch the potential of the higher progress students

+*   Reading Programme

-*   Enrichment courses.
+*   Enrichment courses

-*   Publication of pupils’ work.
-*   Learning journeys for pupils.
+*   Learning journeys for students

-*   Reading Programme.
-*   Subscription to Chinese children magazines.
+*   Subscription to Chinese children magazines

 **Design and use effective instructional materials for teaching of CL**